Perseid Meteor Shower Shower 2024

 meteor shower

 To enjoy the Perseids, you do not need a telescope or binoculars.
-The secret is to take in as much sky as possible and allow about 30 minutes for your eyes to adjust to the dark.
+The secret is to take in as much sky as possible and allow your eyes about 30 minutes to adjust to the dark.

 How to view the Perseid Meteor Shower:

-• Avoid light pollution: darker skies will make a big difference in the number of meteors that you can see.
-This means getting away from the bright city lights that wash out the night sky and prevent us from seeing all but the brightest of meteoroids.
+• Avoid light pollution: Darker skies will greatly increase the number of meteors you can see.
+This means getting away from the bright city lights that wash out the night sky and prevent us from seeing all but the brightest meteoroids.
 If you can’t travel to a dark sky site, turn off house lights and keep street lights out of view.

 • Let your eyes adapt: After viewing white light, your eyes will need roughly 30-40 minutes to adjust to the darkness.
 This will help you view faint meteors.
 Avoid using any white light while viewing.